Skip to main content

 You can also contact us directly through our project phone line or email address at the bottom of this page.

-Transmission projects that provide statewide benefits are paid for by electricity customers across California within CAISO’s balancing authority area.
+Transmission projects that provide statewide benefits are paid for by electricity customers across California within CAISO’s jurisdiction.

-Based on current load figures, SDG&E customers are expected to pay approximately 9% of the project cost, with the remainder paid by other California customers.
+Based on current load figures, SDG&E customers are expected to pay approximately 9% of the project cost, with the remainder paid by other customers within CAISO’s jurisdiction.
 Rate impacts are not yet known.
 SDG&E’s transmission rates are regulated by the Federal Energy Regulatory Commission (FERC), which reviews project costs to ensure they are just and reasonable.

-Golden Pacific Powerlink supports statewide grid reliability while bringing regional benefits, including improved energy reliability during high‑demand periods and emergencies such as heat waves or wildfires.
+Golden Pacific Powerlink helps support statewide grid reliability while bringing regional benefits, including improved energy reliability during high‑demand periods and emergencies such as heat waves or wildfires.

 The project is expected to create good-paying construction jobs and support local economic activity in San Diego, Imperial, Riverside, and surrounding counties.